About

 The Founder

-Parker Doerr started Maker Math while still a student at UNC Wilmington, with one tutoring client.
-Ben was bright, curious, and falling behind in math.
-The standard tools were not working for him.
-Worksheets, drill apps, foam blocks.
+Parker Doerr started Maker Math while in high school, with one tutoring client.
+That student was bright, curious, and falling behind in math.
+The standard tools were not working; worksheets, drill apps and foam blocks.
 Parker had seen this pattern before, in his own family.

 Several of Parker's family members have dyslexia or dyscalculia.
-He had watched smart kids struggle with math their whole lives, not because they could not understand it, but because the way it was taught did not match the way they thought.
-The issue was never the kid.
+He had watched smart children struggle with math their whole lives, not because they could not understand it, but because the way it was taught did not match the way they thought.
+The issue was never the child.
 It was the tools.

 So Parker built better ones.
 The first custom 3D printed manipulative was a triangle with three removable sides that snap together to form a straight line, proving on the desk in front of you that the angles add to 180 degrees.
-Ben got it.
-Then his other students got it.
-And Maker Math became a real thing.
+That student got it, so Parker made more.
+Word spread, and Maker Math took off.

-Today the business runs in Camp Hill PA, Avon NC, and online nationwide, with multiple teachers and a growing library of custom 3D printed tools.
+Today the business runs in Camp Hill PA, Avon NC and online nationwide, with multiple tutors and a growing library of custom 3D printed tools.

 The Euler Connection